-- Speed Call Lists (SCL): Allows users to place calls by dialing a one-digit, two-digit, or three-digit code.
-You can use Speed Call for both internal and external calls.
+- Speed Call Lists (SCL): Allows users to dial a one-digit, two-digit, or three-digit code for placing calls.
+You can use Speed Call for internal and external calls.
 To use Speed Call, digital and UNIStim telephones and attendant consoles can have a Speed Call key/lamp pair. - CS 1000 allowed up to 8191 lists, including speed call lists and system speed call lists. - System Speed Call (SSC): Extends the capabilities of Speed Call.
-In addition to abbreviated dialing, System Speed Call allows a user to temporarily override the telephone's Class of Service, Trunk Group Access Restrictions (TGARs), and code restrictions.
+With abbreviated dialing, System Speed Call allows a user to temporarily override the Class of Service of the telephone, Trunk Group Access Restrictions (TGARs), and code restrictions.

-Analog endpoints on CS 1000 can also access speed call capabilities by using the applicable feature access code.
+Analog endpoints on CS 1000 can also access speed call capabilities using the applicable feature access code.